paulschwoerer/leafplayer/README.md

 # LeafPlayer

-LeafPlayer is a privately hosted music streaming server.
+LeafPlayer is a simple and fast, privately hosted music streaming server.
 It enables you to access your private music collection from anywhere where there's internet access.

 ## Demo
 There is a demo available at [https://leafplayerdemo.paulschwoerer.de](https://leafplayerdemo.paulschwoerer.de).